PhilsKay/PhilsKay/README.md

 **I'm Kayode Philip, I code and solve bussiness logics.
 With my Backend experience, I'm interested in solving problems.
-**Work in a team to share and learn with my team.
+Work in a team to share and learn with my team.
 I'm ambitiouss and open to chanlenges.

-Here are some thinhs to know about me:
+Here are some things to know about me:

 - 🔭 I’m currently working on ...
 Blog web app
 - 🌱 I’m currently learning ... .NET frameworks